munemshams/Impact-Analysis-of-GoodThought-NGO-Initiatives/README.md

 The objectives were to:

-Identify the top five assignments based on the total value of donations received, categorized by donor type
+- Identify the top five assignments based on the total value of donations received, categorized by donor type

-Determine the highest-impact assignment in each region, limited to assignments that have received at least one donation
+- Determine the highest-impact assignment in each region, limited to assignments that have received at least one donation

-These insights help GoodThought understand which initiatives attract the most financial support and which deliver the strongest impact across different regions.
+- These insights help GoodThought understand which initiatives attract the most financial support and which deliver the strongest impact across different regions.

 **What This Project Achieved (Using MySQL Only)**

--Joined the assignments, donations, and donors tables to analyze donor behavior
+- Joined the assignments, donations, and donors tables to analyze donor behavior

--Calculated total donation amounts grouped by assignment and donor type
+- Calculated total donation amounts grouped by assignment and donor type

--Extracted the top five highest-funded assignments
+- Extracted the top five highest-funded assignments

--Counted the total number of donations per assignment
+- Counted the total number of donations per assignment

--Applied SQL window functions to identify the highest-impact assignment in every region
+- Applied SQL window functions to identify the highest-impact assignment in every region

--Filtered out assignments with zero donations to ensure accuracy
+- Filtered out assignments with zero donations to ensure accuracy

--Generated two structured SQL result tables for reporting and insights
+- Generated two structured SQL result tables for reporting and insights

 **Files Included**

--notebook.ipynb → Notebook containing the analysis
+- notebook.ipynb → Notebook containing the analysis

--README.md → Project documentation
+- README.md → Project documentation

--SQL Queries → Raw SQL queries used to generate the required tables
+- SQL Queries → Raw SQL queries used to generate the required tables

--highest_donation_assignments.csv → Export of SQL output
+- highest_donation_assignments.csv → Export of SQL output

--top_regional_assignments.csv → Export of SQL output
+- top_regional_assignments.csv → Export of SQL output

--Relation Between Data Tables.jpg → ERD Diagram that shows how the tables are connected
+- Relation Between Data Tables.jpg → ERD Diagram that shows how the tables are connected

 **Dataset Structure (SQL Tables)**